 - 1 TB chili powder

-2. Get a large bowl, add your oil, red-wine vinegar, lemon juice, salt, garlic, cilantro, chili, cumin, oregano, green onions, and pepper if using, stir.
-Then add your rinsed and strained 3 bean mixture and your now cooked noodles.
-Stir until combined well and put in the fridge for 1-2 hours for the flavors to combine.
+- Get a large bowl, add your oil, red-wine vinegar, lemon juice, salt, garlic, cilantro, chili, cumin, oregano, green onions, and pepper; if using, stir.
+Then add the rinsed and strained three-bean mixture and your now cooked noodles.
+Stir until combined well and put in the fridge for 1-2 hours for the flavors to blend.
 Overnight is best for flavors, but it's still good the same day.